lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 13

+This wqs a fun exercise.
+Sadly, I had to do this to the side, so there was no time to actually split the uploads.

+I had a lot of trouble thinking about the second phase, because the changes did not remove the original mirror lines, meaning the test input would have had a smudged *and* a clear mirror line.

+However, the task explicitly called for checking the one smudged result, and not all possible results, making the second task much simpler than I thought.

+The "errorCount" variable was added to check for the smudge.
+Before this, the equality check was just `Objects.equals`.

 ## 2023, Day 12

 I had zero idea how to implement this.
 I actually struggled to do this manually.
 I then found a solution